Buy

 Most Affordable Areas To Buy A Home In London

-Property prices are rising just about everywhere in London but a handful of boroughs.
-First home buyers keen to get a pad in London have reason to be upbeat; however, they will still need to compromise to get on the property ladder.
+Property prices are rising everywhere in London but a handful of boroughs.
+First-home buyers keen to get a pad in London have reason to be upbeat; however, they will still need to compromise to get on the property ladder.

 Another article presented areas in the UK where the property is the most affordable, particularly for new entrants into the market.

-This time we’re honing in on the capital city for residents who really see their future in London.
+This time we’re honing in on the capital city for residents who see their future in London in 2023 and beyond.

 The pandemic and long periods of lockdown swayed even the most ardent Londoners to seek respite and permanent residence in rural areas.
-Giving up their city terraced home for a rural setting, larger footprint and more outdoor space has provided buying opportunities for new homebuyers and existing homeowners keen to stay put in the main cities of the UK.
+Giving up their city terraced home for a rural setting, larger footprint, and more outdoor space has provided buying opportunities for new homebuyers and existing homeowners keen to stay in the UK’s main cities.

 Affordable Areas of London